Spatially/sci-business-classes/README.md

 Spatially Business Classification (SBC) system and for relating it to SIC and NAICS 2017 systems.

+There are two distinct groups of files / scripts in this directory.

+## Group 1: NAICS 2017 to SBC mapping

 Input files:
 * `n17_original.csv`: The original file defining the NAICS 2017 codes
 * `n17_flat.csv`: A flattened version of `n17_original.csv`